carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 >
 > When do you think something is linearly separable?
 {: .challenge}

+You can use the TensorFlow Playground website to explore how changing feature weights changes the line in the plane that separates blue and orange points.
+This [example](http://playground.tensorflow.org/#activation=relu&batchSize=10&dataset=gauss&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=&seed=0.97800&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) has two features $x_1$ and $x_2$.
+You can click the the blue lines to modify the weights $w_1$ and $w_2$.
+Press the play button to automatically train the weights to minimize the number of points that are predicted as the wrong color.

 ### Step 1 Train a Logistic Regression Classifier